 Frederick D. Go, 43, is the President and Chief Operating Officer of RLC.
 He has been a director of the Company since May 6, 1999 and was elected President and Chief Operating Officer effective August 28, 2006.
 He is also the President and Chief Operating Officer of Robinsons Recreation Corporation.
-He is the Group General Manager of Shanghai Ding Feng Real Estate Development Company Limited, Xiamen Pacific Estate Investment Company Limited, Chengdu Ding Feng Real Estate Development Company Limited, and Taicang Ding Feng Real Estate Development Company Limited.
-He also serves as a director of Universal Robina Corporation, Cebu Air, Inc., Robinsons Bank, JG Summit Petrochemical Corporation, Secret Recipes Corporation, Ho Tsai Dimsum Incorporated, Cebu Light Industrial Park.
+He is the Group General Manager of Shanghai Ding Feng Real Estate Development Company Limited, Xiamen Pacific Estate Investment Company Limited, Chengdu Ding Feng Real Estate Development Company Limited, and Taicang Ding Feng Real Estate Development Company Limited, and Taicang Corporation, Cebu Air, Inc., Robinsons Bank, JG Summit Petrochemical Corporation, Secret Recipes Corporation, Ho Tsai Dimsum Incorporated, Cebu Light Industrial Park.
 He is also the President of the Philippine Retailers Association.
 He received a Bachelor of Science degree in Management Engineering from the Ateneo de Manila University.
 Mr. Frederick D. Go is a nephew of Mr. John L. Gokongwei, Jr.